How to Live a Purposeful Life

 A Practical Next Step

-If you want to live more purposefully but are still clarifying what your specific purpose is — your wiring, your gifts, your direction — we built something to help.
+If you want to live more purposefully but are still clarifying what your specific purpose is — your wiring, your gifts, your direction — the Calling Test was built for exactly that.
+It gives you language and a framework for the questions you have been carrying, and a likely next step to pray over.
+About 10 minutes.
+No email.
+No cost.

 How to Find Your Purpose According to the Bible